-Step 2.
-Complete the application online.
-The application is a fillable PDF form.
+First save and then complete the application online.
+The application is a fill-able PDF form.
 To complete the form, download the latest version of Adobe Reader (free download) – Adobe Reader version 8 or higher is required to do so.
 Mac users may need to use Adobe Reader if Mac Preview will not allow this.
 Submission by i-Pad will not work.

-Step 4.
-Complete payment prompt sent to you upon application submission.
-Upon filing the application, you will be promptly contacted if the application is incomplete or requires additional work, otherwise the application is moving forward for review.
-An Acceptance letter will follow by email within 6 weeks of filing of a complete application.
-Permit to book Prometric test site is issued in September.
+Complete the payment prompt sent to you upon submission of your application.
+Upon filing the application, you will be contacted if the application is incomplete or requires additional work, otherwise the application is moving forward for review.
+An Acceptance letter will follow by email within 4 weeks of filing of a complete application.
+Permit to book Prometric test site is issued in September before the November exam.

 ABAM is not a member board of the American Board of Medical Specialties (ABMS).
 ABAM's goal is to gain recognition of Addiction Medicine as a medical specialty, and the creation of a certification process through collaboration with the ABMS and its member Boards.